-- Local authorities (other than in the exceptional circumstances mentioned above);
+- Local authorities;

-- Health boards;
+- •Health boards;

 - Town and community councils;

-- •Other public body; and
+- Other public body; and

 - Private sector organisations and businesses.

 Additional eligibility criteria

 All applications for funding must be able to demonstrate that the lead organisation has the legal right to carry out the proposed works.
 This might be evidenced by proving that the organisation is the legal owner of the building to be refurbished or the land on which any extension or new building is to stand.
 If the land or building is mortgaged, applicants will also need to show that the lender consents to the proposed works.